Optimal Client Sampling in Federated Learning with Client-Level Heterogeneous Differential Privacy: System Settings and Preliminary

-\textbf{Differential Privacy.} The DP mechanism~\cite{dp_og, mironov2017renyi}, especially the Gaussian mechanism (see the formal definition in \autoref{lemma:gaussian_mechanism}), has been employed as a rigorous approach for mitigating privacy threats in FL~\cite{blur_lus, fedsmp, dp-fedsam}.
+The DP mechanism~\cite{dp_og, mironov2017renyi}, especially the Gaussian mechanism (see the formal definition in Lemma 6 in Appendix~A), has been employed as a rigorous approach for mitigating privacy threats in FL~\cite{blur_lus, fedsmp, dp-fedsam}.
 We give the formal definition of classic \((\epsilon, \delta)\)-DP in \autoref{DP}. \begin{definition}[$(\epsilon,\delta)$-DP~\cite{dp_og}] Given privacy budget $\epsilon >0$ and failure parameter $0\leq \delta < 1$, a randomized mechanism $\mathcal{M}$ satisfies $(\epsilon,\delta)$-DP if for any two adjacent datasets $D, D^{\prime}$, any subset of outputs ${O} \subseteq \text{range}(\mathcal{M})$ satisfies $ \Pr[\mathcal{M}(D) \in {O}] \leq e^{\epsilon} \Pr[\mathcal{M}(D^{\prime}) \in {O}] + \delta. $ \end{definition} In this work, as we consider client-level DP, we define the \textit{adjacent datasets} by adding or removing the \textit{entire} local dataset of a client in FL.
 The privacy budget $\epsilon$ defines the upper bound on privacy loss in a DP mechanism.
-A smaller $\epsilon$ indicates stronger privacy protection but requires injecting more intense noise into the learning process, which can significantly impact model performance.
+A smaller $\epsilon$ indicates stronger privacy protection but requires injecting more intense noise into the learning process, which can significantly impact performance.
 Additionally, the failure parameter $\delta$ quantifies the probability that the DP guarantee may be violated.
-When $\delta = 0$, the formulation $(\epsilon, \delta)$-DP simplifies to pure DP.

-The standard $(\epsilon, \delta)$-DP provides a relatively loose composition bound, making it unsuitable for accurately tracking the cumulative privacy loss in complex iterative algorithms.
-Therefore, in this work, we adopt R\'enyi DP (RDP)~\cite{mironov2017renyi}, a relaxed variant of $(\epsilon, \delta)$-DP, to better quantify privacy loss over multiple rounds in DPFL.
-We provide the formal definition of RDP and its related properties used in this work in \apdxautoref{apdx:additionalbackground}.